Geonovum/sospilot/docs/intro.rst

 This is the main (technical) documentation for the SOS Pilot Project by Geonovum and RIVM.
 It can always be found at `sospilot.readthedocs.org <http://sospilot.readthedocs.org/>`_.

+The project ran in the period 2014-2015 and is now (2017) archived.
+Website and documentation are kept for reference.
+See http://data.smartemission.nl for the follow-up project Smart Emission.

 The home page for the SOSPilot project is http://sensors.geonovum.nl

 The project GitHub repository is at https://github.com/Geonovum/sospilot.